allourideas/allourideas.org/README.markdown

 All Our Ideas 2.0.
 This codebase runs two sites [photocracy.org](http://www.photocracy.org/) and [allourideas.org](http://www.allourideas.org/).

 The allourideas.org project provides the user-facing website for doing pairwise voting.
 This project depends on the API provided by [pairwise-api](https://github.com/allourideas/pairwise-api).
+There are several models that are ActiveResource models that connect to the pairwise API.

 Installing
 -------------------